jorge07/hollywood/docs/guide/first-module.md

 ]);
 ```

-> **Alias** can grow a lot so feel free to move it to a constants file, namespace it or manage it the way you feel more comfortable with.
+> **Aliases** can grow a lot so feel free to move it to a constants file, namespace it or manage it the way you feel more comfortable with.
 Hollywood doesn't force you to a predefined way.

 # Our Logger